Last Updated on May 6, 2021

 The bottom line

-Keep in mind that all of these ratios are tools to help you assess your overall financial health, manage your money, and help you achieve your goals.
+Keep in mind that all of these personal finance ratios are tools to help you assess your overall financial health, manage your money, and help you achieve your goals.
 But these tools can’t make any decisions for you.
 It’s up to you to use the data they provide in the context of your specific situation.

 Having a higher debt to asset ratio isn’t always a bad thing if you’re taking out a loan to invest in your future.
 Having a lower net worth than what you calculated with your targeted net worth is no reason to despair.
 Take all of these ratios with a grain of salt and use them to the extent that will help you achieve your goals.